ethamck/website/content/links/_index.md

 </svg>
 ```

 It's 868 bytes with whitespace.
-You can get it down to about one hundred less with minification and [SVGO](https://svgomg.net), or another hundred less with no animation code.
+You can get it down to about one hundred less with minification and [SVGO](https://svgomg.net), and another hundred less with no animation code.

 You may want to add a `<title>` element with alt text under `<svg>` if you can't use `aria-label` on `<a>`.
 I don't predefine alt text for this button.